MicrosoftDocs/memdocs/autopilot/networking-requirements.md

 ### Proxy settings

 Deploying proxy settings for Windows Autopilot should be configured on the proxy server itself.
-Implementing proxy settings via Intune policy isn't fully supported as it may cause issues and unexpected behavior with privileged access deployments.
+Implementing proxy settings via Intune policy isn't fully supported as it might cause issues and unexpected behavior with privileged access deployments.

 ## Next steps